knobs-dials/phplatex/README.md

 ## Installation
-- Put `phplatex.php` somewhere from which you can include it
+- Put `phplatex.php` somewhere from which your PHP process can include it
 - Have the requirements installed, and check they are where phplatex.php expects them to be (/usr/bin), or edit it as needed
 - Create subdirecties 'tmp' and 'images' in each directory you will be *calling* the script from, with write permissions for the effective user, for example `mkdir tmp images; chown apache:apache tmp images`